 \section{Null Models}

 We will define three null models.
-For each model we follow the same pattern: we first describe a parametrized model (which does not represent a code on all graphs).
-We then use this to derive a bound as described in the second section, so that we can reject a set of null models, and finally we describe how to turn the parametrized model into a complete model to store graphs within the motif code.
+For each, we first describe a parametrized model (which is not a code for all graphs).
+We then use this to derive a bound so that we can reject a set of null models, and finally we describe how to turn the parametrized model into a complete model to store graphs within the motif code.

 Specifically, let $L^\text{name}_\theta(G)$ be a parametrized model with parameter $\theta$.
 Let $\hat\theta(G)$ be the value of $\theta$ that minimizes $L^\text{name}_\theta(G)$ (the maximum likelihood parameter).
 From this we derive a bound $B^\text{name}(G)$---usually using $B^\text{name}(G) = L^\text{name}_{\hat\theta(G)}(G)$---which we will use in place of the null model.
 Finally, we create the complete model by two-part coding: $L^\text{name}(G) = L^{\theta}(\hat\theta(G)) + L^\text{name}_{\hat\theta(G)}(G)$.